 To learn more, go to the open source geometry library wiki.

-ArcGIS Runtime APIs can perform interactive visual analysis (in 3D only) using a device's GPU.
+ArcGIS Maps SDKs for Native Apps can perform interactive visual analysis (in 3D only) using a device's GPU.

 Visual analysis considers terrain and other data in a 3D scene to provide viewshed, line-of-sight, and interactive distance measurement capabilities.
 You can apply multiple visual analysis overlays to a scene at once.